dbradley555/employee-tracker-sql/README.md

 ## Description

-This application will accept team information input from the user in the terminal and will generate a webpage that displays your team's information.
+This application will create a database with employee information that you can manage through the terminal.

 ## Table of Contents